backstage/backstage/docs/features/software-catalog/kubernetes-in-backstage.md

 This configures how to determine which clusters a component is running in.

-Currently, the only valid serviceLocatorMethod is:
+Currently, the only valid value is:

-### multiTenant

-This configuration assumes that all components run on all the provided clusters.
+- `multiTenant` - This configuration assumes that all components run on all the provided clusters.

 ### clusterLocatorMethods

-This is used to determine where to retrieve cluster configuration from.
+This is an array used to determine where to retrieve cluster configuration from.

 Currently, the only valid cluster locator method is:

-`"config"`

-This cluster locator method will read cluster information from your app-config (see below).
+- `config` - This cluster locator method will read cluster information from your app-config (see below).

 ### clusters